ingo/ingo.github.io/_recipes/burek_sirnica.md

 author: heneedsfood.com
 category: Sides
 description: This recipe teaches you how to make burek, a filled savory pastry, and sirnica, a sweet cheese filling, from scratch.
-Hand-stretching the dough takes practice but the homemade flaky burek is worth it.
-Fill it with sirnica or potato and meat.
 image: burek_sirnica.jpg
 original_title: Burek & Sirnica
 size: 2 pies